 I do want to attempt a second piece like this – but I’ve got two others ready to work on before I get there.

-A composite photo – three photos actually. the first is the top photo taken this past August on a grey day visit to Point Pleasant Park walking past the Blue Rocks beach – you see the blue rocks which form one side of the beach.
+A composite photo – three photos actually. the first is the top photo taken this past August on a grey day visit to Point Pleasant Park walking past the Black Rocks beach – you see the dark rocks which form one side of the beach.
 I was standing on the board walk which heads out to the end of the container pier – I’m cutting out the boardwalk and the birds standing there.
 The image also needs brightening.

-The second photo was taken the same day but standing at the beach itself looking across to Dartmouth – when I combine the two I’ll blend the colour of the water and bring the shade/tone of the blue rocks closer to the colour of the beach gravel.
+The second photo was taken the same day but standing at the beach itself looking across to Dartmouth – when I combine the two I’ll blend the colour of the water and bring the shade/tone of the rocks closer to the colour of the beach gravel.